magnus-eriksson/google-auth/README.md

 ======================

 Add Google auth quick and painless in your Laravel 4 application.
 It is basically a wrapper for the [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) package.
-The original package is dead simple to use, but this package adds a simpe access control.
+The original package is dead simple to use, but this package adds a simple access control.

 You can decide which Google accounts/domains are allowed or blocked.
 Well, I have used this several times anyway and it's been handy.
 It's as easy as eating pancakes!